-Chicago is a center of so many things—the blues, candy, pinball—it's easy to lose track of some of the quieter manifestations, such as the Baha'i faith, which isn't as fond of violence and repression as most religions are, and so tends to be overlooked, with the exception of its one magnificent exception, the splendid Baha'i Temple in Wilmette.
+Chicago is a center of so many things—the blues, candy, pinball—it's easy to lose track of some of the quieter examples of this, such as the Baha'i faith, which isn't as fond of violence and repression as most religions are, and so tends to be overlooked, with the exception of its one magnificent local manifestation, the splendid Baha'i Temple in Wilmette.

 Today, Chicago Baha'is are celebrating the bicentenary of the birth of Mirza Husain-ali Nuri, or Bahá’u’lláh as he came to be known, "Glory of God." in Iran in 1817.
 He was the messenger of the other totem of Baha'i, the "Bab," whose bicentennial is in 1819.